Yu Chang Player Props: Red Sox vs. Cubs

-The Boston Red Sox, including Yu Chang (batting .171 in his past 10 games, with three home runs, a walk and seven RBI), battle starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+After going 1-for-4 with a home run and an RBI in his most recent game, Yu Chang and the Boston Red Sox take on the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Sunday.

-He hit a home run while going 1-for-4 in his last game against the Cubs.
+In his last game, he hit a home run while going 1-for-4 against the Cubs.

 Yu Chang Game Info & Props vs. the Cubs